SichangHe/blog_backup/what_does_mdbook.md

 mdbook-katex supports html
 ```

-In this case, mdBook-KaTeX would just output nothing with status code 0 to indicate that we support the `html` renderer.
+In this case, mdBook-KaTeX would just output nothing with status code 0 to indicate that it supports the `html` renderer.

 ## Reading and processing the book data from StdIn